ArtemSviatnenko/certifications/README.md

  My proficiency extends to defining robust observability models for effective monitoring solutions.
  I am well-versed in Agile methodologies, facilitating a comprehensive approach to testing that enhances efficiency and reliability across projects.

- As Full Stack Software QA Engineer I deeply convinced best results in testing can only be achieved only ensuring holistic testing, so constantly targeting development of needed skills.
+As a Full Stack Software QA Engineer, I firmly believe that the best testing results can only be achieved through holistic testing, so I am constantly focused on developing the necessary skills.

 ---